German foreign minister heads to Beijing as Berlin toughens China stance

 “He needs to make clear that Europe will have no choice but to close down its market to Chinese firms unless these concerns are addressed.”

-After Wadephul postponed his earlier planned trip, Finance Minister Lars Klingbeil went to China last month, becoming the first cabinet minister from Germany's new, conservative-led coalition government to visit.
-A visit by Chancellor Friedrich Merz is expected early next year, though not yet confirmed.
+After Mr Wadephul postponed his earlier planned trip, Finance Minister Lars Klingbeil went to China in November, becoming the first Cabinet minister from Germany’s new, conservative-led coalition government to visit.
+A visit by Chancellor Friedrich Merz is expected early 2026, though not yet confirmed.

 The talks will also cover the Middle Eastern conflict and the security situation in the contested South China Sea where China’s increasingly assertive maritime posture is challenging neighbouring littoral states’ claims.
 REUTERS